getBoolean/flutter_boolean_template/README.md

 ## Building

 This project automatically builds for all platforms without code signing using GitHub Actions.
 To build the project locally, follow the instructions in the [Flutter docs](https://flutter.dev/docs).
-(Only Windows, Android, and iOS build files are uploaded to the action fragments)
+Only Windows, Android, and iOS build files are currently uploaded to the CI action fragments.

 Instructions for building for release are below: